easy2goprem/hive_db_copy/README.md

 # hive_db_copy
-To Copy Database between Clusters
+To Copy Hive Database between Clusters with metadata and data.